Eknath Easwaran's Life

 This insight would later come to Easwaran’s rescue.
 As his middle years approached, his nights became troubled by insistent questions about the meaning of life.
 These questions followed him through years of inner turbulence that would see the breakup of his arranged marriage and eventually the separation from his two sons.

 In early 1948, Gandhi’s life was cut short.
-A month later, Granny’s life came to an end.
+A month later, his grandmother's life came to an end.
 Easwaran had lost his “two guiding stars.”
 By then, he would recall, “All my success had turned to ashes.”
 Easwaran decided to move his mother away from the village, where everything reminded her of Granny, to a new home in the nearby Nilgiris, or Blue Mountain.

 The bottom had dropped out of his world, but the seeds that his grandmother had planted in his consciousness were soon to bear fruit.
 Turning to the Bhagavad Gita for consolation and meditating on its passages brought profound peace and led to the regular practice of meditation.
 Progress was remarkably rapid.